The Amityville Horror (1979)

 I give this film two thumbs up and it goes to show that there is horror in real life than in just fictionalised films.

 The acting is very good.
-Margot Kidder proves that she can do other character than just Lois Lane in the Superman films as that's what most viewers note her doing but she also has a string of many other acting credits.
+Margot Kidder (Kathy Lutz) proves that she can do other character than just Lois Lane in the Superman films as that's what most viewers note her doing but she also has a string of many other acting credits.
 She really brought good emotions to her part as the family woman and a great charming attitude too.
+She really knew on how to act happy and full of life during the beginning of the story.
+There's also a nice moment on her frusterations in other parts of the story too which she made look believeable such as her phone line losing connection.
+She knew on how to freak out or act emoitonally upset over the creepy situations that went on bringing her energy at a great tense pace here.
+All in all this gal is a wonderful character actress.

-I really enjoyed Helen Shaver's supporting role as Carolyn who is good at playing someone whom was briefly posessed while being a the house possessed.
+I really enjoyed Helen Shaver (Carolyn) in her supporting role who is good at playing someone whom was briefly possessed while being a the house possessed.

-The music was composed by Lalo Schifrin and knows his stuff to make it creepy sounding with the sharp screeching violin playing along with the chanting sounds especially during the beginning of this film and other neat music too as well as having countless other TV and film to his credit as a composer.
+The music was composed by Lalo Schifrin and knows his stuff to make it creepy sounding with the sharp screeching violin playing along with the chanting sounds especially during the beginning of this film and other neat music too.
+Plus there's nice piano playing during a scene with Kathy and George making love in bed which blended in perfectly well.
+Also great fast paced adventureous violin music for the powerful suspenseful scene's too.
+Plus there's good screeching and scraping sounds that works in well.

 Sgt.
 Gionfriddo: Maybe I am just chasing shadows.